 A secondary effect of the drug is that it can cause a short-term increase in blood clotting.
 For this reason, vets sometimes prescribe it to treat von Willebrand’s disease, a genetic disorder that prevents blood from clotting.

 Dosage Of Desmopressin For Dogs

 Desmopressin also comes in an injectable form, which dogs should take in doses of 1 to 2 micrograms per dog for central diabetes insipidus or 0.5 micrograms per pound of body weight for dogs with von Willebrand’s disease.
 The treatment for von Willebrand’s disease lasts for about four hours.

-If your vet prescribes desmopressin for your dog, it’s important that you continue administering the drug for the full duration of the prescription.
+It’s important that you continue administering the drug for the full duration of your vet’s prescription.
 Don’t stop giving your dog the medication, even if symptoms improve, unless your vet instructs you to stop.